containerbuildsystem/cachi2/README.md

 * **Reproducible** - Cachi2 will refuse to fetch a dependency if it's not pinned to an exact version.
 This goes for transitive dependencies as well (and ties to the Defined point).
 Most package managers pin all dependencies automatically in lockfiles.
-* **Secure** - Even with a lockfile, your build is not truly safe from supply chain attacks unless you verify the checksums of all dependencies.
+* **Secure** - Even with a lockfile, your build is not truly safe from supply chain attacks (such as [dependency confusion](docs/dependency_confusion.md)) unless you verify the checksums of all dependencies.
 If your package manager supports specifying the expected checksums, we strongly encourage you to make use of them.

   ⚠ Cachi2 will verify checksums if present, but doesn't require them by default.
 This may change in the future.